|2009-2012 Mac Pro Northbridge High Temperatures due to broken Heatsink Retainer:|

 (originally posted for 2009 Mac Pros, but also applies to the 2010-2012 Mac Pros.)

-Noticed an older thread on Why is my Northbridge Chip running at Very High temperatures? (due to a broken plastic heatsink retaining pin) has a recent reply on the problem and noted using screws instead of the original plastic retainers.
-(I call them plastic retaining pins, some mfrs call them plastic rivets.)
+Noticed an older thread on Why is my Northbridge Chip running at Very High temperatures? (due to a broken plastic heatsink retaining pin) has a later reply on the problem and noted using screws instead of the original plastic retainers.
+(I call them plastic retaining pins, some call them plastic rivets.)
 Over time, heat and thermal cycling may be causing the plastic/nylon retainers to crack/break.
 Something for owners to check especially after years of use and/or if they've noticed any odd behavior (errors/crashes, etc.).
 The CPU(s) have their own heatsink fan so when checking temperatures, look for the Northbridge reading.
 (If in doubt, pull the CPU tray and check the northbridge heatsink retainers - see photo below.
 If the retainer is broken, find the spring that was part of it.)

 For checking temperatures, in the past I've used Marcel Bresink's freeware Temperature Monitor on my 2009 Mac Pro, although I never updated it beyond OS X 10.6.8.
 (Yet.)